 It takes approximately 15 minutes to apply, and you can do this by printing off and returning the completed aplication form or by calling us.

 To apply, you need:

 - bullet your investment choice

 You need to read the documents below before you apply.
-They have important information about the key risks and benefits to help you make a decision.
+They have important information about the risks, benefits, costs and charges of the product and the funds to help you make a decision.

-Once you've applied, you’ll receive a confirmation email.
-Remember you can register to manage your AVC plan online.
+Once we've processed your application, we'll post a letter to you with details of the first contribution from your salary.
+After you've got your confirmation letter you can register to manage your AVC plan online.
 Take a look at our online account user guide to see how you can get started.